scysys/AzuraCast-Ubuntu/README.md

-# AzuraCast Tradiotional Installer for Ubuntu 22.04
+# AzuraCast Traditional Installer for Ubuntu 22.04

 Some things to know
 - This Installer will actually only Support Ubuntu 22.04